 The next step in fiberglass boat construction is the application of the third or fill coat.
 This layer thickens the fiberglass layer and seals any gap on the surface.

 Wait for it to set and harden before cleaning and sanding it again.
 This action prepares the surface for the final resin application.

 Use your foam roller again to apply the finishing resin coat on the boat’s hull.
 Since this is the final layer, it would be best to pay attention to its thickness, uniformity, and smoothness.

 The coating must be thick enough to allow for a more aggressive sanding after thorough drying.

 Step 9.
 Finish the hull

 Leave the boat alone for at least 12 hours after the final resin application before sanding.
 It would be best to start with low-grit (coarse) sandpaper before smoothing with high-grit (fine) sandpaper.

-Apply a boat hull finish, The Best Paints for Fiberglass Boatpaint, or any other protective agent.
+Apply a boat hull finish, boat paint, or any other protective agent.
 Always read the product’s instructions on how to apply the solution.

 You can begin installing the other parts of the watercraft.
 You can place the seats, motor, and other components.

 Learning how to build a fiberglass boat can open other possibilities.
 A fiberglass boat makes it safer to go into the water and enjoy what you love the most.